Rayven Justice

 Rayven Justice (born August 13, 1991) is an American rapper, singer and actor from Oakland, California.
 He started his career as part of the rap and songwriter duo Justice Brothers with his brother Raymen.
 Rayven Justice began pursuing a full-time solo career in 2010, and his vocals typically blend R&B with "hip hop beats and plenty of bass."
 His collaborative album Both Sides of the Tracks was released in 2012, and he has also collaborated with artists such as French Montana, Dubb, Iamsu!, TeeFlii, Problem, Waka Flocka Flame, Pleasure P, and Migos.
 After releasing a number of singles, Rayven Justice released his I Have a Dream EP and album in 2014.
 Currently based in Oakland, he tours regularly.

 Early life

 Rayven Justice was born on August 13, 1991, in Oakland, California.
 Raised in East Oakland, in his youth he started making music with his younger brother, singing and rapping under his legal name Rayven Justice.
-His brother's name Raymen Justice, and together they formed the hip hop and R&B musical duo Justice Brothers.
+His brother's name is Raymen Justice, and together they formed the hip hop and R&B musical duo Justice Brothers.
 After his brother was shot and killed in 2010, Rayven Justice decided to commit himself full-time to music in his brother's memory.